calvang/better-zoom/README.md

 https://devcenter.heroku.com/articles/getting-started-with-nodejs?singlepage=true

-After logging in and initializing Heroku for the app, you can test a local deployment using:
+After logging in and initializing Heroku for the app, you can test a local deployment to port 5000 using:

 `yarn test-heroku`